goblint/analyzer/docs/artifact-descriptions/sas21.md

 The artifact is available from Zenodo [here](https://doi.org/10.5281/zenodo.5148607).

 The artifact is a VirtualBox Image based on Ubuntu 20.04.1.
 The login is `goblint:goblint`.

+These instructions might have been updated to match the current version of Goblint.
+When using the artifact, follow the similar instructions it includes.

 ## Validation

 ### Step by Step Instructions